 3. You’ll boost your productivity at work

-If you’re battling with your mental health and you feel that your work is beginning to suffer as a result of it.
+If you’re battling with your mental health, and you feel that your work is beginning to suffer as a result of it.

-Therefore, taking a mental health day is exactly what you need.
+So taking a mental health day is exactly what you need.
 In fact, research published in the Journal of Management found that regular mental breaks can result in much higher productivity in the office.
 Taking a break won’t only boost your productivity, but it will also do the same for your creativity, both of which will be incredibly beneficial to your job.

 4. You’ll reduce your risk of anxiety